Skip to content

 Q: Can I create workflows between workspaces I don't manage?

 A: You need write permissions to at least one repository in each workspace to create workflows between them.
-Coordinate with workspace administrators if you lack necessary permissions.
+Coordinate with workspace administrators if you lack the necessary permissions.

 Q: What happens if I rename a pipeline that's part of a workflow?